PratikSathe/PratikSathe.github.io/README.md

 Initializing:

 1. Create a folder for website, say 'website1'.
-Navigate to that website
+Navigate to that folder

-2. To create a gemfile, type bundle init.
+2. To create a gemfile, type `bundle init`.
 Within the newly greated gemfile, add `gem "jekyll"`

 3. Run the following: